hanspinckaers/Curve36/README.md

 7. Put the brass screw inserts into the case's mountholes with your soldering iron.
 You can try to keep them level by letting them stick out a little bit and then quickly pressing them down with a flat object (e.g. tweezers) while they're still warm enough to sink in.

+8. Use duct tape to hold your magnets in the case.
+Make sure that their poles align with their counterparts in the other keyboard half so that they attract to each other.

-8. Screw the board/switchplate sandwich (separated by washers inbetween) into the case.
+9. Screw the board/switchplate sandwich (separated by washers inbetween) into the case.

+10. Attach feet to the case so that they are not in the way of each other when putting both halves together.

-9. Insert switches.
+11. Insert switches.

-10. Repeat for the other half
+12. Repeat for the other half.

 Finally, build the [firmware](https://github.com/jonathanforking/Keiler-ZMK) and flash the corresponding `.UF2` file to every microcontroller, by connecting it to your PC via USB, double pressing its reset button, and copying it over (you can just pull out the cable afterwards).